l0gicx/ai-model-bypass/README.md

-# DeepSeek Jailbreak
+# 🧠 AI Model's Jailbreak Techniques

+---

+### 🧼 Note

+For best results, clear your browser's "Application Cache" (Cookies, Storage, etc).
+You can do this from the browser Developer Tools console in the "Applications" tab.

+## 🤖 DeepSeek

 - <https://chat.deepseek.com/>

-## Note

-For best results, clear your browser's "Application Cache" (Cookies, Storage, etc) for https://chat.deepseek.com.
-You can do this from the browser Developer Tools console in the "Applications" tab.

-## "Jailbreak" Prompts

-Some of these work better (or at least differently) than others.
-They all exploit the "role play" training model.
+### 📌 Models Affected

+- DeepSeek-V3
+- DeepSeek-R1

+### 🚪 Jailbreak Prompts

+These prompts are known to exploit DeepSeek's model behavior, often using roleplay-based instructions.

 <ul>
 <li>